PurdueCAM2Project/HELPSweb/source/join.rst

   counts as a semester).
 Many students stay in the team for 2 years or even longer.
 Why?
 They want to solve research problems.
 If you intend to stay for only semester, do not come.
 One semester is too short to accomplish anything meaningful.

-- Every new member must pass an interview with current members.
+Do not waste your time.

 - Every new member will receive fast-pace training.
 This takes the efforts of current members.